haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/prod/prod_file-sys-perms.md

   - Setup
 ---

-## Overview of development and production file system ownership and permissions {#mage-owner}
+## 概述 of development and production file system ownership and permissions {#mage-owner}
 This section discusses how to set up the owner or owners of the Magento file system for a development and production system.
 Before you continue, review the concepts discussed in [Overview of file system ownership and permissions]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).

 This topic focuses on Magento development and production systems.
 If you're installing Magento, see [安装前设置所有者和权限]({{ page.baseurl }}/install-gde/prereq/file-system-perms.html).